fsmMLK/inkscapePolarAxes2D/README.md

             `-- polarAxes2D.inx
 ```

+**Disabling LaTeX support of inkscapeMadeEasy**

+Many of the methods implemented in inkscapeMadeEasy project use LaTeX to generate text.
+To this end I decided to employ the excellent extension **textext** from Pauli Virtanen  <https://pav.iki.fi/software/textext/>.

+LaTeX support via textext extension requires LaTeX typesetting system in your computer (it's free and awesome! =] ), together with a few python modules (pygtk and Tkinter among others).
+The later might be a problem for non-Linux systems (precompiled inkscape for Windows as OS X don't come with them).

+Since many people don't use LaTeX and/or don't have it installed, inkscapeMadeEasy's LaTeX support is now optional. **By default, LaTeX support is ENABLED.**

+Please refer to <https://fsmmlk.github.io/inkscapeMadeEasy/#installation-and-requirements> on how to easily disable LaTeX support.

+.. warning:: Since disabling LaTeX support is a new feature, this project was not yet extensively checked for misplacements/errors when this support is disabled.
+Please report any issues you find.

 # Usage

 This extension is presented in two tabs, **R axis** and  **Theta axis**.
 They are used to configure independently the axes of your chart.
 The tabs have most of the same control elements, with the exception of a few elements exclusive to R axis.